 What Are the Benefits of Self-Care?

-According to recent studies, self-care may:
+Self-care can benefit you in many ways.
+According to recent studies, self-care can:

 - Lower your risk of cardiac-related death

 - Relieve the inflammatory effects of chronic stress

 - Improve the subjective quality of one’s interpersonal relationships

 - Mitigate the effects of mental health conditions like anxiety or depression